RodrigoDCP/MonAppArmor/README.md

 Additionally, a section has been added to the profile administration that displays the current status of each profile, making it easy to identify which profiles need to be configured or restricted.

+We have developed a user manual to provide guidance on the proper use of the tool, including a brief glossary with essential terms.
+The aim is to facilitate understanding and handling of the tool by users."

 # Instalation / Instalación